 - All contracts are for 1 full year.

-- 22 classes per week: 1 elementary class would be 40 minutes & a middle or high school class would be 50 minutes each.
+- 22 classes per week: 1 elementary class would be 40 minutes and a middle school or high school class would be 50 minutes each.

 - Hours are 8:30am to 4:30pm.
 Monday to Friday.
 No weekends, No split shifts.